ipld/specs/ipld-future/README.md

 ## Objectives

-Objectives of the IPLD data model:
+Objectives of the IPLD Data Model:

 1. Data must be able to be decoded without a schema description.
 2. The Data model must support all the JSON data types for conversion from and to JSON.
 3. The representation must be able to unambiguously encode most common data formats, as well as existing data structures used in Internet and Web standards.

-Objectives of the IPLD naming scheme:
+Objectives of the IPLD Naming Scheme:

 1. Names must be self-descriptive on how they are encoded, what type of content they contain and the hash functions used
-2. The naming scheme must be extensible, new hash functions and new encoding must be able to be introduced without loosing backward compatibility.
+2. The Naming Scheme must be extensible, new hash functions and new encoding must be able to be introduced without loosing backward compatibility.
-3. The naming scheme must be respect conventions used in the Unix file system and on the World Wide Web.
+3. The Naming Scheme must be respect conventions used in the Unix file system and on the World Wide Web.

 ## Terminology